2factorsite/2factorsite.github.io/index.md

 <!-- here is body, header and footer is setted from layout: default -->

-# Protect your accounts with an extra layer of security
+## Protect your accounts with an extra layer of security
+**Protect your accounts with an extra layer of security**

 Authenticator is a simple, free [two-factor authentication][two-factor-authentication] app.
 It helps keep your online accounts secure by generating unique one-time passwords.